lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ## Course help hours (aka office hours)

 You will have some pre-class programming activities due the afternoon before most class periods.
-You can come get help or work with your peers on these on Monday and Wednesdays from 1-2:30 in the CS Conference Room (Social Sciences 402).
+You can come get help from the instructor or work with your peers on Monday and Wednesdays from 1-2:30 in the CS Conference Room (Social Sciences 402).